gladcow/diff_adjustment/readme.md

    * 'decrease': decrease network hashrate to given value (0.5 x initial)
    * 'inout': some part of the whole network is in and out periodically

+Conclusion:
+    There is no valuable difference between this methods in different scenarios.
+    PID-based control theory is not effective here because of the big error in "position detection" (we can "calculate" real current hashrate only from block times which is random with distribution that has a max at correct value but with big enough standard deviation).
+It is possible that stochastic control theory can be used, but I've failed to find good solution.

+    About the errors in original dgw implementation (incorrect average calculation and one period lost in proportion): it doesn't allow timewrap attack (all values participates in difficulty calculation, result difficulty is smaller than it should be, but this error is compensated with feedback after the future time block timestamp become smaller,  so it is cause small shift from target block time, but this shift is much smaller than standard deviation of the random block time (it is approximately 1/24 part of the standard deviation), so there is no practical difference between current and fixed variant (we can see this in tests too).
+    Fixing current algo requires hardfork, so it is better to leave it in current implementation.